 Policy SA9: Housing allocations in Red Lodge

-The following sites are allocated for residential development in Red Lodge:
+The following sites are allocated for residential development in Red

+Lodge:

-Reference Location Area (hectares) Indicative capacity SA9(a) Land off Turnpike Road and Coopers Yard 9.07 132 SA9(b) Land east of Red Lodge (north) 5.5 140 SA 9 (c) Land east of Red Lodge (south) 14.97 382 SA9(d) Land west of Newmarket Road and north of Elms Road 4.15 125
+Reference Location Area (hectares) Indicative capacity SA9(a) Land off Turnpike Road and Coopers Yard 9.07 132 SA9(b) Land east of Red Lodge (north) 5.5 140 SA9(c) Land east of Red Lodge (south) 14.97 382 SA9(d) Land west of Newmarket Road and north of Elms Road 4.15 125

 - A) Development on all sites must provide measures for influencing recreation in the surrounding area, to avoid a damaging increase in visitors to Red Lodge Heath SSSI and Breckland SPA.
-Measures should include the enhancement and promotion of a dog friendly access route in the immediate vicinity of the development, and/or other agreed measures; - B) Strategic landscaping and open space must be provided to address the individual site requirements and locations; - C) Necessary archaeological evaluation should be carried out prior to decisions on site layout and determination, to allow preservation in situ and to allow archaeological strategies to be defined: - D) Cycle and pedestrian links should be provided within the sites and where appropriate connections to the existing network.
+Measures should include the enhancement and promotion of a dog friendly access routes in the immediate vicinity of the development(s), and/or other agreed measures.
+Measures to avoid an increase in recreational activity in adjacent farmland, such as barriers to access, should also be considered for sites SA9 (b) and (c). - B) Strategic landscaping and open space must be provided to address the individual site requirements and locations; - C) Necessary archaeological evaluation should be carried out prior to decisions on site layout and determination, to allow preservation in situ where appropriate and to allow archaeological strategies to be defined; - D) Cycle and pedestrian links should be provided within the sites and where appropriate connections to the existing network.